7 Warning Signs Of Unresolved Childhood Trauma In Adults: Recognizing The Invisible Scars

 Trauma-focused therapies, such as cognitive-behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), or other evidence-based therapies like somatic experiencing or trauma-focused expressive arts therapy, can be highly effective in addressing unresolved trauma.

-unresolved trauma examples
+unresolved childhood trauma in adults

 In addition to seeking professional help, there are some steps individuals can take to support their healing journey: